-Master of Special Education - Specialising in Deaf/Hard of Hearing, Blind/Vision Impaired or Sensory Disability
+Master of Special Education - Specialising in Sensory Disability, Deaf/Hard of Hearing or Blind/Vision Impaired

-Course structure: In order to qualify for this award, candidates must complete up to 160 units of course work in Special Education from a specified range detailed at http://gradschool.edu.au/programs/overview/master-special-education-12356
+Course structure: In order to qualify for this award, candidates must complete 80 units of course work in Special Education from a specified range detailed at http://gradschool.edu.au/programs/details/master-special-education-40014

 You can also study a higher degree by research, in particular a Master of Philosophy or a Doctor of Philosophy:

 This research degree is for students who have completed a Bachelors degree in Education or equivalent degree.
 The degree of Master of Philosophy is awarded for a significant contribution to the field as exemplified by a program of advanced study leading to the submission of a thesis.

 Doctor of Philosophy

 The Doctor of Philosophy is a highly specialised research degree for students planning a career in research or higher education.
 The degree is awarded for an original and significant contribution of merit achieved through a program of advanced study as described in a thesis.

 More information about research degrees offered through the University of Newcastle.

 All programs at the RIDBC Renwick Centre are now offered in distance education mode.

 The Master of Special Education may be completed through distance education.
 Courses offered through distance education are delivered through online resources and communication tools and campus conferences.